Simultaneous large values and dependence of Dirichlet $L$-functions in the critical strip: Introduction and statements of results

 We first state a result concerning the joint value distribution for two Dirichlet $L$-functions. \begin{theorem} Let $\frac{1}{2} < \s < 1$ and $\bm \theta\in \RR^2$.
 Let $\bm{\chi} = (\chi_1,\chi_2)$ with $\chi_1\not\sim \chi_2$.
 Then, there exists a positive constant $a_1 = a_1(\s)$ such that for any large $T, V$ satisfying $V \leq a_1\frac{(\log{T})^{1 - \s}}{\log{\log{T}}}$, we have

 where $\bm{V} = (V, V)$ and

 and $\xi(\sigma, \bm{\chi}, \bm \theta;\bm 1)$ is defined in \eqref{def_xi_chi} and $A(\sigma)$ is defined in \eqref{def_G_s}. \end{theorem} The joint value distribution of $L$-functions on the critical line $\sigma = \frac{1}{2}$ was considered by Bombieri-Hejhal \cite{BH1995}, who showed that normalized values of $L$-functions satisfying certain assumptions behave like \emph{independent} Gaussian distributed random variables.
 One may wonder if the independence still holds when we move into the critical strip away from the critical line.
 From work of Voronin \cite{Vor} and Lee-Nakamura-Pa\'nkowski \cite{LNP2017}, we know that different $L$-functions under suitable assumptions satisfy joint universality properties, which indicate some independence between these $L$-functions.
 However, we show that the ``independence'' breaks down when considering their value distributions and distinct Dirichlet $L$-functions ``repel" each other in the sense that they prevent each other obtaining large values simultaneously. \begin{theorem} Let $\frac{1}{2}< \sigma <1, \bm \theta\in \mathbb{R}^2$ and $\bm \chi=(\chi_1, \chi_2)$ with $\chi_1\not \sim \chi_2$.
-Then $\tilde{\xi}(\sigma, \bm \chi, \bm \theta)>2$. \end{theorem}
+Then $\tilde{\xi}(\sigma, \bm \chi, \bm \theta) \geq 2^{1/2(1 - \s)}$.
+In particular, $\tilde{\xi}(\sigma, \bm \chi, \bm \theta) > 2$. \end{theorem}

 Note that from work of Lamzouri, we can infer that \eqref{BJ} still holds if one replace the Riemann zeta-function by any fixed Dirichlet $L$-function.
 Thus if the values of distinct Dirichlet $L$-functions behave like independent random variables, we would have $\tilde{\xi}(\sigma, \bm \chi, \bm \theta) =2$ contrary to Theorem \ref{DP_DC}.
+Note that $\tilde{\xi}(\s, \bm{\chi}, \bm{\theta})$ can be arbitrarily large as $\sigma$ approaches $1$.

 The joint distribution for a generic set of $r$-tuples of Dirichlet $L$-functions is more complicated.
 We need to further introduce the arithmetic factors $\Xi_{j}(\s, \bm{\chi}, \bm{\theta}; \bm{\a})$ for $1\leq j\leq r$, $\bm{\a} = (\a_{1}, \dots, \a_{r}) \in (\RR_{> 0})^{r}$